staticdev/linux-workstation-playbook/README.rst

 Installation
 ============

-Download_ or clone this repository to your local drive.
+1. Download_ and extract this playbook or clone this repository to your local drive.

 .. code:: console

    git clone git@github.com:staticdev/linux-developer-playbook.git

-Install dependencies:
+2. Install dependencies by entering the terminal in the playbook folder and run the command:

 .. code:: console